 Look for American wigeons on large marshes, lakes, and ponds, where they forage near the surface.
 They also graze for food on land more commonly than other ducks.

-American wigeons behave like bandits on large lakes.
-They are known to steal food from other waterfowl.
+The American wigeon behaves like a bandit on large lakes.
+This bird is known to steal food from other waterfowl.